 Related: How to Superscore ACT Scores

-Now that you understand how the test is scored, it is important to understand how the ACT is crafted.
+Now that you understand how the test is scored, it is important to understand how the ACT is crafted and how to improve your ACT reading score.
 Standardized tests in general are designed differently from your typical high school setting where you have been taught to critically read.
 Where your high school teachers have likely encouraged you to think about all of the possible interpretations, the ACT only has one correct answer.
 The test writers are required to write questions in such a way that is completely unambiguous.
 There is absolutely no other correct answer.
 In doing so, they have actually created an advantage for you.
 If you understand what the question is asking, you can reasonably arrive at the right answer with the simple knowledge that there is no other answer that could feasibly be correct in addressing the question.

 Tip 1: Identify Common Phrases or Words